 Participants will expose sheet film in a large-format camera, and learn how to control convergence and plane-of-focus through the camera movements—shift, swing and tilt.
 In addition to the technical work specific to the view camera, this class is a complete course in traditional wet-lab photography encompassing all subjects relative to creative black-and-white work.
 Students learn to choose and handle appropriate equipment and materials, develop large sheet film, and make fine prints on gelatin-silver papers.

-Participants learn to work with a simplified Zone System for determining exposures and contrast control, and to use Pyro developers.
+Participants learn to work with a simplified Zone System for determining exposures and contrast control.
 During daily field exercises, students discover how to use the view camera to photograph a variety of subjects including fishing villages, farmlands, forests, lighthouses, granite forts, the seashore, and New England architecture.